jamatics/pi_ctag/hrMonitoring/hrMonitoring_ctag/src/README.md

 The current documentation may not be updated.

-Octave algorithm to obtain RMSSD, SDNN, NN50 and pNN50for human mobility in the testbed.
+Octave algorithm to obtain RMSSD, SDNN, NN50 and pNN50 for human mobility in the testbed.

 ## References